Using the Emailify image hosting CDN (default) โ

 However, if you're using a platform that doesn't support this feature or are just hosting the images on your own custom server, you may want to set your own custom base URL instead.

-You can do this by selecting your main email Figma frame, clicking the Settings button in the plugin header, then enabling the Override "img/" Base Path toggle and pasting in your own base URL path where the images are going to be hosted; enabling the custom base URL will automatically prefix all of the image src attributes for your images (for example, replacing img/ with https://your-custom-server.com/image/path/here/ in the exported HTML file).
+You can set a custom base URL for individual emails by selecting your main email Figma frame, clicking the Settings button in the plugin header, then enabling the Override "img/" Base Path toggle and pasting in your own base URL path where the images are going to be hosted; enabling the custom base URL will automatically prefix all of the image src attributes for your images (for example, replacing img/ with https://your-custom-server.com/image/path/here/ in the exported HTML file).